Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - Update the version number in [wpcomsh.php#L5](https://github.com/Automattic/wpcomsh/blob/master/wpcomsh.php#L5), [wpcomsh.php#L11](https://github.com/Automattic/wpcomsh/blob/master/wpcomsh.php#L11), and in [package.json#L3](https://github.com/Automattic/wpcomsh/blob/4f5340d473a022c28cb1ca5f1b69bf971a8f8724/package.json#L3)
 - Wait for the PR to be approved and merged
+- Optional but encouraged: use `make i18n` to update translatable strings and translations and create a new PR.
 - Checkout latest `master`
 - Tag the release with `make tag`
 - Build a new release locally with `make build`.
 The build will be `./build/wpcomsh.{vesion}.zip`